ethereum/web3.py/docs/filters.rst

 ``TransactionFilter`` is a subclass of :class:`Filter`.

-You can setup a filter for new blocks using ``web3.eth.filter('pending')`` which will return a new :class:`BlockFilter` object.
+You can setup a filter for new blocks using ``web3.eth.filter('pending')`` which will return a new :class:`TransactionFilter` object.

     .. code-block:: python